Pelicans close preseason with 118-98 loss, leaving plenty of unanswered questions

 His shooting was inaccurate and he failed to assert himself as the lead guard with the ball in his hands.

-The Pelicans rarely got into transition, taking away one of Murray’s biggest assets.
+The Pelicans rarely got into transition, neutralizing one of Murray’s biggest assets.
 Murray did lead the Pelicans in rebounds and assists.

 CJ McCollum and Herb Jones did not shoot the ball well over the last two games.
-McCollum has had no problem embracing his role as a designated shooter, last season he led the NBA in made threes, but he doesn’t seem to have a clearly defined role in the offense.
+McCollum has had no problem embracing his role as a designated shooter, last season he set a Pelicans record for made threes, but he doesn’t seem to have a clearly defined role in the offense.

 Jones, who flirted with a 50/40/90 shooting line last season, was even more lost offensively.
 There were no backdoor cuts or well-executed sets to create open looks for Jones.